tristan-white/tristan-white.github.io/_posts/2024-10-12-credit-cards.md

 ## Referral Links

 > If you found any information on this page helpful and have decided to get any of the credit cards I mentioned, I would greatly appreciate it if you would consider using one of the below refferal links to apply for your card!
-By using my links, I (and for some of the cards, yourself included) will receive a referral point bonus. **I will be converting any points I receive from referrals to cash and donating 100% to a [charity](https://www.africanewlife.org/) for children in Rwanda.** Using these links as a card applicant is no different than the ordinary application links and will not affect your application in any way.
+By using my links, I (and for some of the cards, yourself included) will receive a referral point bonus.
+I enjoy finding ways to travel cheaply and sharing that information with others; this page was not created for profit. **I will be converting any points I receive from referrals to cash and donating 100% to a [charity](https://www.africanewlife.org/) for children in Rwanda.** Using these links as a card applicant is no different than the ordinary application links and will not affect your application in any way.
 Thanks!
 {: .prompt-tip}

 ---